iGovDirect/Security-Review/README.md

 ### White Box Pentest

 Well known security experts and researchers will be invited to perform a so called "white box pen test".
-This means they are provided with the source code to easier detect vulnerabilites (after passing these tests, the code can be made open source).
-However, the Foundation has a limited access to the server security as it relies heavily on third parties, hence Apple and Google.
+This means they are provided with the source code to easier detect vulnerabilites.
+After passing these initial audits, the code could made open source to let more security researchers look at it.
+This would oviously also mean a risk of being a target for ill willing people so its not an easy choice.
+The researchers would only get access to the app source code as the Foundation has a very limited knowledge of the server security due to relying on Apple and Google for this.

 ### Server Security (third party)